jessemonroy650/top-phonegap-mistakes/browser-platform.md

 ### <a name=articles>Articles</a> ###

-* *Quick tip for Cordova and the Browser platform ?
-Setting a custom port* -  October 22, 2015
+* *Quick tip for Cordova and the Browser platform &ndash; Setting a custom port* -  October 22, 2015
 * http://www.raymondcamden.com/2015/10/22/quick-tip-for-cordova-and-the-browser-platform

 * *Browser as a platform for your PhoneGap/Cordova apps* - September 24, 2014